ChenWu98/generative-visual-prompt/README.md

 [**[Paper link]**](https://arxiv.org/abs/2209.06970)

 ### Notes
-1. The current code is not ready.
-I'll finish it before Sep 20.
-2. Feel free to email me if you think I should cite your work!
+1. Feel free to email me if you think I should cite your work!

 ## Overview